Do’s and Don’ts of Property Investment

 Do prepare for void periods.
 With any buy-to-let property investment, void periods can occur.
 Over the long-term, it’s important to make provisions for changes in the market, whether it’s going up or down.
 Void periods can be costly, especially when compounded over an entire portfolio.
 Seasoned investors will use positive cash positions to accrue wealth, building up the ‘coffers’ to offset any potential market dips or void periods.

 Many people enter the property investment market but not everyone is successful.
-Following these tips is a great way to give yourself the best chance of succeeding.
+Following these property investment tips is a great way to give yourself the best chance of succeeding.
 If you have any questions regarding property investment, get in touch.